 Riccardo has a PhD in economics and a broad track record as a complexity scientist in top leading research institutions such as MIT, INET@OXford, and UCL.
 He developed new mathematical and computational frameworks to understand how the digital fingerprints we leave behind in our daily life can be used to delineate the future of our cities.
 He has a wide-ranging experience in managing and leading research projects within the public and private sector.
 Riccardo collaborated with the Gates foundation, UN, IPPR, and Sony CSL in data-driven analysis to infer human behaviour.

-Viola is a User Researcher with a background in media studies, qualitative social research and journalism.
+Viola is a User Researcher with a background in journalism, media studies and qualitative social research.
 She has worked as a postdoctoral researcher in Italy, Algeria and the UK to investigate news media consumption and digital media use.
-In her current role she draws on her social research methods expertise to gather insights on users’ needs, choices and motivations and build more usable products.
-As a User Researcher for the Scottish Government in Edinburgh Viola has developed a focus on inclusive digital services and products, to which she adds a steady support for sustainable technologies and a circular economy.
+In her current role she draws on a variety of social research methods to gather insights on users’ needs, choices and motivations and build more usable products.
+As a User Researcher for the Scottish Government in Edinburgh Viola has developed a focus on inclusive digital services and products, to which she adds a strong commitment towards sustainable technologies and innovation.